matplotlib/matplotlib/doc/users/image_tutorial.rst

 First, let's start IPython.
-It is a most excellent enhancement to the standard Python prompt, and it ties in especially well with Matplotlib.
+It is a most excellent enhancement to the standard Python prompt, and it ties in especially well with matplotlib.
 Start IPython either at a shell, or the IPython Notebook now.

 With IPython started, we now need to connect to a GUI event loop.
 This tells IPython where (and how) to display plots.
 To connect to a GUI